Political Science at MIT

 In addition, I am enjoying conducting collaborative research with professors in Cambridge.
 First, I have started research on Free Trade Agreement (FTA) and tariff rates with a professor at MIT.
 It explores how FTAs affect tariff rates between countries.
 I am thrilled to work on this project because it strongly relates to my substantive interest in political science.
 I have also been working on a project that develops a statistical method to analyze text data for social scientist with a professor at Harvard University.
 As I am interested in political phenomena and how to use statistics in political science, I am excited to make progress in this project and to offer a new method in the field.

-My academic life at Cambridge has been made possible through generous support of FUTI and the Ito Foundation U.S.A.
+My academic life at Cambridge has been made possible through generous support of FUTI and the ITO FOUNDATION U.S.A.
 I am deeply indebted to the organizations.
 Thank you so much for making this happen.

 Charles river.
 1 minute walk from the department